ManatiCR/manati-vm/README.md

 ![Earth explode](http://www.contentthatworks.com/blogs/Pauls/wp-content/uploads/2013/05/earth-exploding-o.gif "Earth explode")

-And there is no workarround for that.
+And there is no workaround for that.
 As per:

 https://docs.vagrantup.com/v2/synced-folders/nfs.html